saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 1920-1921   Assistant professor, UNC

-1921-1927   Associate professor, UNC; member of the President’s Committee on Education; twice president of the North Carolina Conference of Social Service (sponsored and prepared first worker’s compensation act in North Carolina); founded Citizens’ Library Movement of North Carolina
+1921-1927   Associate professor, UNC; member of the President's Committee on Education; twice president of the North Carolina Conference of Social Service (sponsored and prepared first worker's compensation act in North Carolina); founded Citizens' Library Movement of North Carolina

 1927-1930   Professor of history, UNC